History of Tunisia: Norman Africa

-Anarchy in Ifriqiya (Tunisia) made it a target for the Norman kingdom in Sicily, which between 1134 and 1148 seized Mahdia, Gabes, Sfax, and the island of Jerba.
+Anarchy in Ifriqiya (Modern day Tunisia) made it a target for the Norman kingdom in Sicily, which between 1134 and 1148 seized Mahdia, Gabes, Sfax, and the island of Jerba.

 The Kingdom of Africa was an extension of the frontier zone of the Siculo-Norman state in the former Roman province of Africa (Ifrīqiya in Tunisian Arabic), corresponding to Tunisia and parts of Algeria and Libya today.
 The main primary sources for the kingdom are Arabic (Muslim); the Latin (Christian) sources are scanter.
 According to Hubert Houben, since "Africa" was never mentioned in the royal title of the kings of Sicily, "one ought not to speak of a 'Norman kingdom of Africa'."
 Rather, "[Norman Africa] really amounted to a constellation of Norman-held towns along coastal Ifrīqiya."

 The Sicilian conquest of Africa began under Roger II in 1146–48.
 Sicilian rule consisted of military garrisons in the major towns, exactions on the local Muslim population, protection of Christians and the minting of coin.
 The local aristocracy was largely left in place, and Muslim princes controlled the civil government under Sicilian oversight.
 Economic connections between Sicily and Africa, which were strong before the conquest, were strengthened, while ties between Africa and northern Italy were expanded.
 Early in the reign of William I, the "kingdom" of Africa fell to the Almohads (1158–60).
 Its most enduring legacy was the realignment of Mediterranean powers brought about by its demise and the Siculo-Almohad peace finalised in 1180.